fieldpapers/fp-scanner/README.md

-This pipeline involves reading QR codes present in photos / scans (to determine the atlas and page to which they correspond), identifying, extracting and rectifying the source page, and geo-registering it.
+This pipeline involves reading QR codes present in photos / scans (to determine the atlas and page to which they correspond), identifying, extracting and rectifying the source page, and geo-reference it.

 ## How It Works